siegerts/xiegerts.com/content/post/creating-vue-component-library-structure.md

 +++
 title = "Structuring a Vue component library" description = "In this post, we'll step through the initial project structure for your Vue components.
-Remember, you'll want to to try to lower the barriers to entry of understanding for other developers in order for them to grasp your design choices.
-Not only for using, but for debugging (which is probably more likely, TBH)." tags = [
+Remember, you'll want to to try to lower the barriers to entry of understanding for other developers in order for them to grasp your design choices." tags = [
     "development",
     "vue",